How Do You Measure Sewer Flow?

 Selecting the right measurement device is critical for accurate wastewater flow monitoring.

-Common devices for wastewater flow measurement include area-velocity meters, ultrasonic level sensors, magnetic flow meters, and Parshall flumes.
+Common devices for wastewater flow measurement include area-velocity meters, ultrasonic flow meters, magnetic flow meters, and Parshall flumes.

 Drawing from my installation experience: